Bring Me the Head of Kyle Bobby Dunn

-Bring Me The Head of Kyle Bobby Dunn is a full length double compact disc album from Canadian composer Kyle Bobby Dunn.
+Bring Me The Head of Kyle Bobby Dunn is a full length double album from Canadian composer Kyle Bobby Dunn.
 It was recorded at Bunce Cake studios in Brooklyn and remote parts of Canada.
 The compositions are mostly long, slowly evolving minimal works created from electric guitar processing.
 The album is his second double album since 2010's Low Point release, A Young Person's Guide to Kyle Bobby Dunn.

 The album was remastered in 2021 by Maryam Sirvan and Milad Bagheri who worked on the 2019 album, From Here to Eternity.
 It was reissued and released in a limited triple vinyl pressing by Paris, France based Diggers Factory and the remastered collection was made available digitally everywhere.

-Critical Reaction
+Critical reception

+James Catchpole of A Closer Listen praised the album, writing: